 The Anna Harrison First Spouse Coins were available for sale at the US Mint starting on March 5, 2009.
 Proof and uncirculated versions were offered, with a maximum mintage of 40,000 coins across both options.
 Original pricing was $629.00 for the proof and $614.00 for the uncirculated.
 Prices were subsequently adjusted on numerous occasions in response to changes in the price of gold.

 After approximately one year of availability, final mintages reached 6,251 proof and 3,645 uncirculated coins.
-At the time, these figures represented new mintage lows for the series on an overall basis.
+At the time, these figures represented new mintage lows for the series.
 Eventually, a new low would be established by the Julia Tyler coin, which was also released during the 2009 and remained available for sale through 2010.

 Coin Specifications and Mintages